Telstra vs Optus Mobile: plans, 5G, coverage and value

 While the earliest and messiest days of the 5G network rollout are likely behind us, Telstra's first mover advantage remains more or less intact.
 A quick glance at the 5G coverage map below shows that Telstra has superior 5G coverage in most major cities and many regional areas.
 Telstra's 5G network now covers over 85% of the Australian population.

-Optus has a decent 5G footprint too, now covering over 1.4 million homes.
+Optus has a decent 5G footprint too, now covering over 2.1 million homes (or just over 80% of the population).
 But if you use the dropdown in the map below to switch between the two providers, you'll see that Telstra has a significantly higher density of coverage in metropolitan areas.

 When it comes to the MVNOs, Telstra and Optus do differ when it comes to much of their network they're willing to share.